Educational article explaining cloud backup solutions, benefits and shortcomings, and how to choose the best fit.

-As Halloween comes around every October, thoughts of trick-or-treaters, costumes, decorations, and candy come to mind for most people.
-But at DriveSavers Data Recovery, Halloween comes nearly every day.
+As Halloween comes around every October, most people think of trick-or-treaters, zombies, and witches.
+But at DriveSavers Data Recovery, Halloween comes to mind nearly every day.
 We specialize in “raising data from the dead.”
-In this case, “the dead” are physically damaged or mechanically challenged computer hard drives and smart devices such as tablets, phones, and other types of devices that retain precious data.
+In this case, “the dead” is data from physically damaged or mechanically challenged computer hard drives, tablets, phones, and other types of devices.

-Beyond the satisfaction of helping customers regain photos, notes, and text messages from various devices, DriveSavers eDiscovery, and the digital forensics department is called upon daily to recover information for law-enforcement and court cases; anything from divorces to murder investigations.
+DriveSavers is regularly called upon to recover information for law enforcement and court cases; anything from divorces to murder investigations.
 While these types of jobs are intriguing, they sometimes come with a level of stomach-churning reality and gruesomeness commonly found in the goriest Halloween horror films.

-One year, our forensics team was contacted by a law enforcement agency to retrieve evidence from a cell phone that had been found on a bloody corpse at the scene of a murder investigation.
+One year, a law enforcement agency contacted DriveSavers for help retrieving evidence from a cell phone that had been found on a bloody corpse at the scene of a murder investigation.
 The lens of the camera, which was built into the phone, had been pried off and completely removed, apparently in an effort to make the capture of photos and videos impossible (nice try!).

 The computer crimes division at the law-enforcement agency had no luck retrieving any data, so they turned to DriveSavers for their advanced capabilities.
 The phone arrived in a plastic bag marked “evidence.”
 Upon disassembly, some bonus material was discovered.
-Having crawled inside the device through the opening where the camera lens once was—a number of maggots had made their home inside.
+After crawling inside the device through the opening where the camera lens once was, a number of maggots had made it their home.
 Having been there for some time, they had advanced to the pupal stage where they resembled grains of brown rice.
 The larvae gave up no data, but the phone’s electronic storage chips did, allowing the suspects to be arrested and eventually tried for murder.

-Another unique scenario prompted DriveSavers Cleanroom Engineer Jon to exclaim, “Nobody wants to die at work!”
-In this situation, thirty hard drives arrived from a Texas research facility where a drain pipe had burst, flooding the basement and contaminating them with leptospirosis bacteria, a virus that is common in contaminated water where rodents have expired.
+Another unique scenario prompted DriveSavers Cleanroom Engineer, Jon to exclaim, “Nobody wants to die at work!”
+In this situation, thirty hard drives were shipped from a Texas research facility where a drain pipe had burst.
+The flooded water was contaminated with the leptospirosis bacteria, common in water where rodents have expired.
 Because the drives had been subjected to water damage or other potential contaminants, they had to be specially treated.
-DriveSavers has developed a strict protocol to handle biohazards by first decontaminating them before they are handled by engineers inside the company.
-DriveSavers technicians were fully suited up in biohazard attire identical to what was used by international health workers during the 2014 Ebola outbreak.
+DriveSavers has developed a strict protocol to handle biohazards by first decontaminating them before they are handled.
+DriveSavers data recovery engineers were fully suited up in biohazard attire identical to what was used by international health workers during the 2014 Ebola outbreak.